-As with most things horse, there’s a fair amount of debate about using earplugs.
+As with most things horse, there’s a fair amount of debate about using earplugs or puffs.

 - Some disciplines, like the hunters, routinely use earplugs in and out of the show ring.
 Other disciplines, like dressage, forbid the use of earplugs in the show ring.
 Most people who use them at home and at shows use them as a training supplement and safety prop.

 - If your horse is going to kill you because of sound sensitivity, you should use training aids, like earplugs, to work through issues while having a little safety net.
 Earplugs should not be a crutch, but an aid.
 Earplugs shouldn’t replace desensitization training or real training in general.

 - You might use earplugs during a clipping session, to keep ear hairs from falling into the ear and also decrease your horse’s reaction to the noise of clipping.

 The logistics of using earplugs in horse ears.

 - Earplugs are usually a soft and fluffy ball, about the size of a pom-pom.
 They sit inside the ear and serve to muffle sounds.